ABDERRAHMANE2303/math-lab/README.md

 # 🧮 Math Lab: Spring Boot Reference App

-A basic deterministic, database-less REST API designed to be tested in automated secure ci cds , for  the first iteration of a ci cd engine project .
+A minimal, deterministic, database-less REST API built specifically to serve as a test target for automated secure CI/CD pipelines.
+This project is intentionally simple and predictable, and is used as a reference application in the first iteration of a CI/CD engine focused on build, test, and security automation.
 ---

 ### 🎯 Core Objectives
-* **Demonstration:** Showcase Spring Boot application built with maven .
+* **Demonstration:** Showcase Spring Boot controllers, services, and configuration.
-* **Testing Ground:** Provide a stable target for smoke tests and CI/CD pipelines .
+* **Testing Ground:** Provide a stable target for smoke tests and CI/CD pipelines.
 * **Simplicity:** No DB, no security, and no orchestration—purely functional logic.

 ---